Debunking 4 Common Myths About Preheating in Welding | MillerWelds

 Myth No. 1: Induction can’t be used on P91 pipe

-Induction can be used to preheat and stress relieve (through PWHT) P91 and other chrome moly pipe.
-Preheat on these pipes is no different than on any other carbon steel pipes, though it does involve taking care to address the specific challenges of heat-treating the material.
+Operations can use induction to preheat and stress relieve (through PWHT) P91 and other chrome moly pipe.
+Welding preheat procedures on these pipes is no different than on any other carbon steel pipes, though it does involve taking care to address the specific challenges of heat-treating the material.

 P91 is a type of creep strength enhanced ferritic (CSEF) alloy, which are steels designed to retain strength at extremely high temperatures.
 While CSEF alloys are designed to maintain strength as the environmental temperature rises, one of the biggest challenges in welding P91 is the material’s sensitivity to heat changes during the welding process.
 This makes it critical to properly control the temperature before, during and after welding.